 Selecting a region that does not match the S3 bucket region causes the authentication of Threat Stack in AWS using the IAM role for Cloud Trail to fail.
 Double-check your region selection.

 - Verify the information entered and selected on the page is accurate.

-- Click the Add AWS Account button.
-The + Add AWS Account dialog closes.
+- Click the Add AWS Integration button.
+The + Add AWS Integration dialog closes.
 The Integrations page displays.
-A “Profile Added Successfully” message displays and the new AWS profile displays in the AWS Account table.
-A clock icon displays in the Status column, indicating the profile is authenticating with AWS.
+A “Profile Added Successfully” message displays and the new AWS profile displays in the AWS Integrations table.
+A clock icon displays in the EC2 Correlation Status column, indicating the profile is authenticating with AWS.
 This process may take several minutes.

-In the Settings > Integrations tab > AWS Accounts table, in the row for the AWS profile, in the Status column, a green checkmark displays.
+In the Settings > Integrations tab > AWS Integrations table, in the row for the AWS profile, in the EC2 Correlation Status column, a green checkmark displays.
 That checkmark confirms that Threat Stack successfully authenticated in AWS using the IAM role created for AWS.

 - Get Started with CloudTrail Alerting.